jayjun/rambo/README.md

 Erlang ports do not work with programs that expect EOF to produce output.
-The only way to close standard input is to close the port, which also closes standard output preventing results from coming back to your app.
+The only way to close standard input is to close the port, which also closes standard output, preventing results from coming back to your app.
 This gotcha is marked [Won’t Fix](https://bugs.erlang.org/browse/ERL-128).

-## Design
+### Design

-When Rambo is asked to run a command, it creates a port to a shim.
-Then the shim runs your command, closes standard input and waits for output.
-After your command exits, its output is returned to your app before the port is closed and the shim exits.
+When Rambo is asked to run a command, it starts a shim that spawns your command as a child.
+After writing to standard input, the file descriptor is closed while output is streamed back to your app.

 ```
 +-----------------+       stdin